What Is a Dab and How Is It Abused?

 As mentioned before, because the process of creating BHO involves the flammable chemical butane, it can cause dangerous explosions.
 Some say that the dangers of making BHO are similar to those of making methamphetamine.
 A study from the Journal of Medical Toxicology evaluated a selection of cases where the patient had BHO burns.
 They found that the median burn size was 10 percent of a patient’s total body surface area.
 The median length that patients had to stay in the hospital was 10 days.
 Over 20 percent required intubation to protect the individual’s airway, and over 60 percent needed skin grafting.

-Unfortunately, the potential risks of dabbing are not fully understood, because there isn’t enough research into it yet.
+Unfortunately, the side effects of dabbing and the potential risks of dabbing are not fully understood, because there isn’t enough research into it yet.
 It is speculated that dabbing may be linked to a higher risk of falls, accidents, and losing consciousness than regular marijuana use.
 However, further study is needed.

 Dab Abuse and Withdrawal